-Listed below are the 18 primary contaminants detected in the CUC Water during January 1 to December 31, 2014.
+Listed below are the 19 primary contaminants detected in the CUC Water during the past three years.
 Not listed are the many other contaminants that we tested for but were not detected.
-Unless otherwise noted, all tests were conducted in 2014.
+Unless otherwise noted, all tests were conducted between January 1 and December 31, 2015.